penkesiva/BixbyHackathon/README.md

         * Display Three Dimentional view of Golden Gate Bridge
         * Show 3D view of Animals

+[2]

-[2] MVGO is working in-progress Bixby capsule to get MountainView Go shuttle information.
+MVGO is working in-progress Bixby capsule to get MountainView Go shuttle information.

+[3]

+MVGO_Android is a sample Android app to makes API calls to mvgo webservice.